Who needs bulbs? These smart lights cover your walls with color

 Sylvania Smart Plus Bluetooth Light Strip

 Another option: the Sylvania Smart Plus Bluetooth Light Strip.
 At a retail price of $60 and with Apple HomeKit compatibility built in, it's one of the cheapest light strip options that you can control using Siri commands.
-Plus, the Bluetooth design means that you don't need an extra hub to control it with your phone (though you will need an Apple HomeKit controller -- an Apple TV, an Apple HomePod ($349 at Walmart) or a dedicated, always-on iPad ($1,000 at Amazon) -- in order to connect it with Siri).
+Plus, the Bluetooth design means that you don't need an extra hub to control it with your phone (though you will need an Apple HomeKit controller -- an Apple TV, an Apple HomePod ($499 at Apple) or a dedicated, always-on iPad ($599 at Apple) -- in order to connect it with Siri).

 MSRP: $60